 First, let out a deep breath.
 Regardless of how it went, you can now relax.
 The tough part is over.
 But do not think you are in the clear completely.
 Many other thoughts are crawling into your mind: how it went, what would be the result, will I make it through, when should I put up a follow-up mail after the interview, etc.

-We know it is obvious to fall into such a trap of thinking after the interview is over that you should wait to be contacted with a decision.
+We know it is obvious to fall into such a trap of thinking post interview that you should wait to be contacted with a decision.
 This is not the case.
 Within an hour of being interviewed, you can take steps to improve your chances of being hired.

 Start by following up with the person/interviewer who said they’d be in touch with you.
 That could be the HR, recruiter, recruiting coordinator, or hiring manager.
 Emails are the best way to follow up without being pushy on the interviewers.